eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set:
 	- Experience with one or more of the following: Natural Language Processing, text understanding, classification, pattern recognition, recommendation systems, targeting systems, ranking systems or similar
 	- Use traditional ML techniques such as Probabilistic Graphical Models, SVMs, etc. along with the latest techniques from deep learning including graph neural networks
++ skill set:
+	- As an SoC Generator Design Engineer, you will be joining a small team to architect, build and maintain configurable RTL generators for SoCs and SoC components such as DMA, NoC, cache, peripheral and security subsystems.
+You will work closely with verification, physical design, IP integration, software, FPGA and other teams to design, tape out and bring up multiple SoCs in a variety of vertical markets, as well as develop infrastructure and automation for SoC design and integration.
+	- Develop reusable, scalable RTL generators in the Chisel hardware design language.
+	- Create, deploy, support, and maintain frameworks for automating SoC and FPGA integration in Chisel.
+	- Collaborate with verification engineers to bring-up and debug designs, ensuring conformance to specifications and full stimulus coverage.
+	- Work with physical design engineers to satisfy design performance, power, and area requirements.
+	- Document microarchitectural specifications and generator source code.
+	- BS, MS, or PhD in Computer Engineering, Computer Science, or Electrical Engineering.
+	- At least 2 years experience developing RTL in Verilog, SystemVerilog, or VHDL.
+	- Strong written and spoken communication skills.
+	- Interest in learning and developing new methodologies for SoC design in functional programming languages, eg Scala.
+	- Experience with scripting languages such as Python, Bash, or Ruby.
++ skill set:
+	- The SiFive Platform Engineering team is building an ambitious new infrastructure to support accelerated ASIC and FPGA design flows, IP delivery and SoC development - driving the next generation of SiFive's "Silicon at the speed of Software" mission.
+This infrastructure leverages state of the art compiler algorithms (built on open source MLIR and LLVM technologies), novel build system integration, and new Verilog RTL generation techniques.
+	- Evolve, design and build new compiler intermediate representations for hardware design and tool flows.
+	- Implement specific compiler optimization and lowering algorithms for chip design flows.
+	- Implement state of the art mechanisms for hierarchical caching that crosscut compiler and build systems.
+	- Participate in design discussions, planning, code review, documentation, open source processes, and other standard software practices.
+	- Collaborate with hardware architects to develop the approach and design flows.
+	- Manage your individual project priorities, deadlines and deliverables.
+	- We are hiring for several positions with different levels of seniority, but require a minimum of 2 years of compiler engineering experience.
+	- Strong oral and written communication skills, excellent team collaboration.
+	- Experience with C++ programming and git-based development workflows.
+	- Experience with Verilog and other chip design technologies is NOT required.